ryanmjcu/Chicago_Data_Analysis_Job_Market_Analysis/README.md

 # Background
 I sought out this project as part of my journey in data analytics.
 This was project is based on a dataset put togehter by youtuber/data analytics teacher [Luke Barousse](https://www.youtube.com/@LukeBarousse), wherein information was pulled from thousands of LinkedIn job postings to compile into one dataset.

-As a young person just dipping his toes into data analytics, and considering job-searching in this field, this easily piqued my interest.
+As a young professional just dipping his toes into data analytics, and considering job-searching in this field, this easily piqued my interest.

 ### The questions I want to answer with my queries are:
 1. What are the highest-paying jobs, specifically Data Analyst roles?